asi-uniovi/malloovia/docs/usage.rst

 *With predictor argument*

     A predictor is a generator which yields a tuple of workloads each time it is called, and that tuple is used to solve a single timeslot.
     ``PhaseII.solve_period()`` will iterate over that generator until it is exhausted.
     In this case the values stored in ``problem.workloads`` are not used, being replaced by the values provided by the predictor.

-    Malloovia provides a dumb predictor, useful for simulation purposes, called :class:`.OmniscentSTWPredictor` which receives as parameter of its constructor a sequence of workloads, like the one stored in ``problem`` for phase I, and returns one tuple at a time when iterated.
+    Malloovia provides a dumb predictor, useful for simulation purposes, called :class:`.OmniscientSTWPredictor` which receives as parameter of its constructor a sequence of workloads, like the one stored in ``problem`` for phase I, and returns one tuple at a time when iterated.
     This can be used to provide different STWP to the same problem.
 For example:

     .. testcode::

         phase_ii = PhaseII(problem, phase_i_solution)
-        predictor = OmniscentSTWPredictor((
+        predictor = OmniscientSTWPredictor((
             Workload(
                 "stwp0", description="rph to the web server", app=app0,
-                values=(221, 190, 210, 240, 180, 150, 505, 200, 250, 180)
+                values=(221, 190, 210, 240, 180, 150, 505, 200, 250, 180),
+                time_unit="h"
             ),
             Workload(
                 "stwp1", description="rph to the database", app=app1,
-                values=(2215, 1904, 2100, 2410, 1802, 1504, 5070, 1990, 2510, 1805)
+                values=(2215, 1904, 2100, 2410, 1802, 1504, 5070, 1990, 2510, 1805),
+                time_unit="h"
             )))
         period_solution = phase_ii.solve_period(predictor)